Vanguard Brokerage Account

 A type of investment that pools shareholder money and invests it in a variety of securities.
 Each investor owns shares of the fund and can buy or sell these shares at any time.
 Mutual funds are typically more diversified, low-cost, and convenient than investing in individual securities, and they're professionally managed.

 A type of investment with characteristics of both mutual funds and individual stocks.
-ETFs are professionally managed and typically diversified, like mutual funds, but they can be bought and sold at any point during the day using straightforward or sophisticated strategies.
+ETFs are professionally managed and typically diversified, like mutual funds, but their prices change throughout the day, just like individual stocks.

 A fee charged by a broker for executing a securities transaction.